dantaylor688/dantaylor688.github.io/_posts/2015-01-01-differentiation-by-integration-part-2.md

 ---
 layout: post
-title: Differentiation by Integration part II
+title: Differentiation by Integration Part II
 comments: true
 ---
 *This post is an attempt to further motivate, and expand upon the content of my [previous post]({% post_url 2014-12-31-differentiation-by-integration %}).*